NCG-Leiden/NCG-Leiden.github.io/index.md

 The note of this seminar can be found [here](./notes/groupoid_note.pdf).
 Last updated: 10.17

 ### Location:
-Snellius Building, Room 408(mostly, see changes below), from 14:15 to 16:00(mostly, see changes below).
+Snellius Building, Room 408(mostly, see changes below), from 14:15 to 16:00.

 ### Schedule: